 How Is Apple Cider Vinegar Made?

-Apple cider comes from mashed up apples.
-It can be pasteurized and filtered into golden, pure apple juice, or be left as raw, hazy apple cider.
-If the cider is allowed to ferment, then yeast converts some of the juice sugars into alcohol, a process that can take one to six months and will result in the boozy cider we all know and love.
+Apple cider is one of the products that can be created from mashed-up apples.
+It can be pasteurized and filtered into pure golden apple juice, or left as raw, hazy apple cider.
+If the cider is allowed to ferment, yeast converts some of its sugars into alcohol.
+That process can take one to six months, and will produce the boozy cider (or applejack) that many of us revere.

 How to Properly Store Apple Cider Vinegar

 Apple cider vinegar has a relatively indefinite shelf life.
 However, it’s still important to store it the right way after you’ve opened the bottle.

 Make sure you tightly twist the cap closed after using your vinegar.
 That will not only maintain the effectiveness of the mother, but will prevent contaminants from getting inside.
 Refrigeration is not necessary, as we’ve mentioned, but you can still keep ACV in the fridge if you prefer your vinegar chilled.